Wperume/ETF-Analysis/README.md

 ```
 ETF-Analysis/
+├── analysis/          # Place your output files here
 ├── data/              # Place your CSV files here
 ├── etf_analyzer.py    # Main analyzer class
 ├── requirements.txt   # Python dependencies
 ├── .gitignore
 └── README.md
 ```
+"data*/" and "analysis*/" in .gitignore will allow for multiple data and analysis directories as long as they start with these prefixes

 ## Dependencies